RachelGreenwood/curriculum/web/media-queries.md

    @media (max-width: 1080px) {
    }
    ```
-1. Let’s have the views less that 1080px wide show a full-width photo.
+1. Let’s have the views less than 1080px wide show a full-width photo.
    ```css
    @media (max-width: 1080px) {
      img {